 Research the available solutions – make sure if they are open, have up-to-date documentation, and are supported by the developer community.
 Consider that you might need to request additional API from vendors and suppliers to simplify workflows in some cases.
 Remember that not each of them is open to third parties.

 Another scenario is to encourage healthcare providers and app developers to integrate their services with your solution.
 In this case, you need to provide an API.

-When creating your own API stay focused on security and privacy concerns.
+When working on your own API software development stay focused on security and privacy concerns.
 It is vital to make sure that the records remain private and are accessed, for example, only by doctors, patients, or insurance companies.
 Consider writing well-defined API documentation.

 There has been a growing buzz around IoT solutions for the past few years.
 Statistics prove that it is not just a hype or vague assumption.
-Based on the summary of Reports and Data, the IoT in Healthcare market is poised to hit 411.53 billion US$ by 2026 with a CAGR of 19.3%.
+Based on the summary of Reports and Data, the Medical Internet of Things market is poised to hit 411.53 billion US$ by 2026 with a CAGR of 19.3%.

 Today, health is wealth.
 An increasing number of people of all generations lead a healthier lifestyle stimulating the growth of the global health and wellness market.
 As public health awareness rises, it entails higher medical service requirements.